When you should contact the hospital

 The Maitland Hospital is a smoke-free health service.
 Smoking is not permitted in the hospital or on hospital grounds.
 The midwife caring for you will assist you with smoking cessation support if required.

-Televisions are available for your use at each ward bed for a small cost.
+Televisions are available for your use at each ward bed at no cost.
 The television service includes all major television channels.

 Other Services Available